sessionm/ewc-demo/README.md

 # Set up the Example Project
 - Download the .zip and pull the contents out into a folder on your Desktop, name it `ewc_test`
 - Open your terminal and type `sudo nano /etc/hosts`
+- EWC requires an aliased URL to connect to sessionm endpoints.
+This URL is determined by the cors rules in your environment.
+- For the purposes of this example project, we will use the example URL: `EXAMPLE_URL`
 - This will open your macbook's hosts file in a terminal file editor nano
 - Add the following line to the file:
-`127.0.0.1       test.q-sessionm.com`
+`127.0.0.1       EXAMPLE_URL`
     * This allows the example project to pass the QA1 cors policy and hit the API endpoints.
 - Press `Control+O` to write the file, press enter to confirm
 - Press `Control+X` to exit nano
 - Now you will navigate to the working directory
 - Type `cd ~/Desktop/ewc_test`, this takes you to the folder you made earlier
 - enter `python -m SimpleHTTPServer 8080`, this will create a local web server and host the content in the directory (You must use the port 8080 to pass QA1 cors policy)
-- Open your browser and go to `test.q-sessionm.com:8080`
+- Open your browser and go to `EXAMPLE_URL:8080`

-The library is sessionm.js, and it is included via script tag and initialized with JS.
+- The library is sessionm.js, and it is included via script tag and initialized with JS.
-The accompanying styles are in styles.css, these styles are explicitly namespaced and can easily be overwritten and modified by including or declaring css after this file is loaded.
+- The accompanying styles are in styles.css, these styles are explicitly namespaced and can easily be overwritten and modified by including or declaring css after this file is loaded.

 ---
 # Include appropriate files
 Open the Directory in an IDE (Atom or Sublime are nice)